Scotland & Ireland - 14 Days

 Afterward, you can spend the remainder of the day however you like.
 You'll want to walk up Castlehill, a short and steep road that ends at the city's most famous landmark: Edinburgh Castle.
 This medieval fortress has a long and storied history dating back to the 12th century.
 It was built on a rock outcropping formed hundreds of millions of years ago by a volcanic eruption.
 At various times it has also served as a military stronghold, royal residence, and even a prison.

 In the morning, you'll leave Edinburgh and head north to Cairngorms National Park, located in the heart of the Scottish Highlands.
 At 1,748 sq miles (4,528 sq km), it's the largest park in the UK.
-You'll have plenty of time to explore this unspoiled region, but first, you'll stop at a distillery for a drop or two of authentic Scotch whiskey.
+You'll have plenty of time to explore this unspoiled region, but first, you'll stop at a distillery for a drop or two of authentic Scotch whisky.

 The Dalwhinnie Distillery is located a few miles north of Pitlochry, a charming 18th-century village.
-The distillery is unique in that it's the highest whiskey distillery in Scotland, sitting at 1,164 feet (354 m) above sea level.
+The distillery is unique in that it's the highest whisky distillery in Scotland, sitting at 1,164 feet (354 m) above sea level.
 You'll tour the facilities, which date back to 1897 and learn about the production process.
 At the end of this 1.5-hour tour, you'll enjoy a whisky masterclass in which you get to sample six Dalwhinnie single malts.
 A bonus is that each one is paired with a delicious offering from the Highland Chocolatier, an award-winning master chocolate maker.

 After enjoying your tipple, it will be time for a 6-hour guided photo safari around Cairngorms National Park.
 This is a real treat, as the park offers some of the best wildlife diversity in the United Kingdom.
 The virgin landscapes here are home to a quarter of the UK's threatened species, like the Scottish mountain hare and wildcat.
 Then there's the majestic red deer, the largest land mammal in the park.
 Your expert guide will point out these animals and provide insight into the region as you enjoy a 4x4 tour of the area, stopping at different vantage points to snap photos.